Ariana Grande’s Grandma Looks Shocked As She Sings About ‘F**king’ With Boys’ — Watch

 Ariana Grande’s grandma received the shock of her life on Feb.
 4, when Ari sang about not ‘f**king with them good boys.’
 Nonna was clearly FLOORED by her expletive lyrics while sitting in the front row at her concert!
 Watch her hilarious response!

 Ariana Grande, 23, treated her grandma to a front row seat at her Las Vegas concert on Feb.
 4, but “Nonna” was clearly not prepared for what she was about to witness!
 Majorie Grande was sitting with her head in her hands, that is, until Ari launched into expletive-filled lyrics for “Bad Decision.”
 The songstress definitely turned up the heat, performing the hit track for a screaming crowd.
 While singing about not “f**king with them good boys,” her grandma looked totally shocked and even covered her mouth!
 Talk about the I’m not mad, but disappointed vibe!
-WATCH HERE.

 Ariana’s Dangerous Woman tour is now in full swing and despite her grandma’s dismay, fans have been loving every minute of it!
 She kicked off her highly-anticipated tour at the Talking Stick Resort Arena in Phoenix, Arizona, on Feb.
 3, rocking a sexy Calvin Klein bra and mini skirt.
 The “Side to Side” singer later switched into another racy ensemble for the special occasion.